Rishab Shetty

-Prashanth Shetty (born 7 July 1983), known professionally as Rishab Shetty, is an Indian actor, director and film producer who works in Kannada cinema.
+Rishab Shetty (born 7 July 1983) is an Indian actor, film director and producer who works in Kannada cinema.
+He is known for his roles in Bell Bottom, Garuda Gamana Vrishabha Vahana, and Kantara franchise which was his highest-grossing directorial, and earned him the National Film Award for Best Actor in a Leading Role.

 Shetty's acting debut was with Tuglak (2012).
 He next played an important role in Ulidavaru Kandante (2014) and made his directorial debut with Ricky (2016).
 His next directorial Kirik Party (2016) was a commercial success and fetched him Filmfare Award for Best Director, and SIIMA Award for Best Director.

-He has since appeared in Bell Bottom (2019), Garuda Gamana Vrishabha Vahana (2021) and Kantara (2022), the lattermost being his highest-grossing directorial venture and fetching him the National Film Award for Best Actor in a Leading Role.
+Later he directed Sarkari Hi.
+Pra.
+Shaale, Kasaragodu, Koduge: Ramanna Rai (2018), which got him the National Film Award for Best Children's Film and Karnataka State Film Award for Best Family Entertainer.

 Early life

 Prashanth Shetty was born on 7 July 1983 in Keradi village in Kundapura Taluk of Udupi District, Karnataka to a Bunt family.
 He did his schooling in Kundapura and later joined Vijaya College, Bengaluru to pursue B.Com.
 He started his theatre journey by doing yakshagana plays in his hometown actively while studying in Bengaluru.
 He was appreciated for his work and success in these plays encouraged him to pursue acting as a profession.